Esri/arcgis-runtime-samples-android/README.md

 # Overview
-ArcGIS Runtime SDK for Android v100.0.0 samples.
+ArcGIS Runtime SDK for Android v100.1.0 samples.
 The `master` branch of this repository contains sample app modules for the latest available version of the [ArcGIS Runtime SDK for Android](https://developers.arcgis.com/android/).
 Samples released under older versions can be found through the [git tags](https://github.com/Esri/arcgis-runtime-samples-android/tags).
 Please read our [wiki](https://github.com/Esri/arcgis-runtime-samples-android/wiki) for help with working with this repository.

-**NOTE:  This is an active development branch and will not run against any released version of the ArcGIS Android SDK.
-The samples in this branch build off an internal dependency repository for testing and new sample updates based on internal development.**

-We do invite you to take a look at the new samples that are in development to get a sneak peak into how the API is being developed.

 # Prerequisites
 * The samples are building with `compileSdkVersion 25` which requires [JDK 7 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index.html)